League of Legends Support Items Guide - Help your team!

 Active: Shields nearby allies absorbing some of the damage for up to 2,5 seconds.

-Great way of mitigating enemy damage when there is a lot of AOE to take on.
-Enemies which Locket of the Iron Solari is best against are those with huge area skills like Ziggs, Lux, Malphite or Kennen.
+A great way of mitigating enemy damage when there is a lot of AOE to take on.
+Enemies that Locket of the Iron Solari is best against are those with huge area skills like Ziggs, Lux, Malphite or Kennen.

 Redemption: 10% Cooldown Reduction, 10% Heal and Shield powers, 200 Health, 50% Base Health Regen, 150% Base Mana Regen.

-Active: Sends down an AoE on chosen location that damages enemies and heals allies
+Active: Sends down an AoE on a chosen location that damages enemies and heals allies

 Mikael's Crucible: 10% Cooldown Reduction, 20% Heal and Shield strength, 40 Magic Resistance, 100% Base Mana Regen